 Despite the Vishu month, only seven films released in April 2017.
 I don’t know what the reason is but we couldn’t catch many of the films we were supposed to catch.
 For example, neither Adventures of Omanakuttan nor Avarude Raavukal released in April; both were postponed indefinitely without a release date in place.
 We were, however, treated (or mistreated) with some turkeys like Ranjith’s Puthan Panam and Diphan’s Sathya.
 The former was high on style and glamour, thanks to its lead actor Mammootty, but eventually gave us all the reasons to believe that the acclaimed director has lost his touch.
 His last few films (Leela (2016), Loham (2015), Njan (2013)) were all half-baked affairs that only helped in denting their lead actors’ filmography.
 Puthan Panam, which talks about the 2016 demonetisation of the 1000- and 500-rupee notes, is ranked two places below Aby, arguably one of the worst films of 2017.
 To be honest, when I watched Puthan Panam later on DVD, it seemed better than Mammootty’s previous film, The Great Father.
 Although we respect Diphan for his brilliant debut venture, Puthiya Mugham, in 2009 with Prithviraj, we are not quite sure of his latest film.
 Starring Jayaram, Parvathy Nambiar, and Roma, Sathya was a snoozefest which talks about nothing in particular.
 We tried to understand what the film is about from its crew, but it looks like even they have no idea.
 Jayaram has conveniently moved on from the debacle and is gearing up for his next release, Kannan Thamarakkulam’s Achayans.
 Sathya is ranked at the bottom of our list, confirming yet again that Roma’s acting career is over, also thanks to the disastrous 2015 film, Namasthe Bali Island.

 The first release of the month was Major Ravi’s 1971: Beyond Borders.
 Anyone who expected great things from this film can stop reading this article right now.
 (We don’t want that sort of negativity here at Thoughtcream.)
 As we predicted, the Mohanlal-starrer war epic was a below average affair with critics remarking that the director has spun content from his previous feature films (except his 1999 debut Oru Avadhikaalam which released in 2010) and made the blunder that is this film.
 We still don’t know why they had to make it a multilingual film; so much to rake in some moolah with stale content.
 We were sure that director Ravi’s worst film was the 2007 Mammootty-starrer Mission 90 Days, but after reading the reviews of this film, we think we may have to update our list.
 It is easily one of the worst war films ever made.
 I even called it a mockery in my review.
 P K Baburaj’s Gemini, starring Renji Panicker and Esther Anil, made a silent entry into the theatres and will probably make a more silent exit this week.
 Why the film was not promoted even at a time of social media is beyond us.

 Nivin Pauly’s first film of 2017 was Sakhavu.

 Sidhartha Siva’s Sakhavu was Nivin Pauly’s first film of 2017, and the stakes were high.
 However, the reactions and reviews were rather polarised.
 While the determined fans lauded Pauly’s performance as the fierce and jovial comrade, the critics were critical of the director’s filmmaking approach with NowRunning writing “…the problem lies in the protracted drama that is predictable owing to the trite story of exploitation and revolution.”
 Sify and Lensmen both gave it a fat 6 out of 10, making it rank amongst the top 10 films of 2017 so far.
-It also stars Althaf, Aishwarya Rajesh, and Gayathri Suresh, I thought it was a preachy tutorial on the subject of communism.
-Ranjan Pramod’s Rakshadhikari Baiju (Oppu) released towards the end of the month, and became what we can call a sleeper hit.
+Also starring Althaf, Aishwarya Rajesh, and Gayathri Suresh, I thought it was a preachy tutorial on the subject of communism.
+Ranjan Pramod’s Rakshadhikari Baiju (Oppu) released towards the end of the month and became what we can call a sleeper hit.
 No one expected mountains from the film, as is common with those starring Biju Menon, but both viewers and audience were thrilled to get oodles of entertainment and wisdom from it.
 Starring Menon, Hannah Reji Koshy, and Aju Varghese, Sify called it a “feel good entertainer,” and is presently ranked at #3 on our list.
 Personally, I am not a fan of this film mostly because of the haphazard filmmaking (everything’s all over the place).
 That is the problem with people; they don’t know that Menon is a genius and is capable of doing wonderful things.
 He will be next seen with Indrajith in Anzar Khan’s Lakshyam.

 Biju Menon’s electric performance in Rakshadhikari Baiju (Oppu) was appreciated.

-The Malayalam dubbed version of the second part of Bahubali was also released, but as noted before, we won’t be considering it for our list of the best Malayalam films of 2017.
+The Malayalam dubbed version of the second part of Bahubali was also released, but as noted before, we won’t be considering it for our list of the best Mollywood movies of 2017.

 The month of May seems to be packed with some great films.
 We are excited about Amal Neerad’s CIA: Comrade in America, Lakshyam, Rohith V S’s Adventures of Omanakuttan, Ranjith Sankar’s Ramante Edenthottam, Sajin Baabu’s Ayaal Sasi, and Basil Joseph’s Godha.

 In order to dodge the effect of Bahubali 2, a lot of films were postponed from May to subsequent months.
 While Ayaal Sassi and Avarude Raavukal were postponed to June, we saw seven big releases this month.
 With Sakhavu and Rakshadhikari Baiju going strong, the first film of May 2017 was Amal Neerad’s Comrade in America (CIA).
-Adding to the communist buzz in Mollywood, this Dulquer Salmaan-starrer hoped to thrash some records, but ended up being an average affair.
-Critics were not so receptive of Neerad’s style, and were instead scathing about both the paradigm shift in the storyline and the newbie actresses’ performance.
+Adding to the communist buzz in Mollywood, this Dulquer Salmaan-starrer hoped to thrash some records but ended up being an average affair.
+Critics were not so receptive of Neerad’s style and were instead scathing about both the paradigm shift in the storyline and the newbie actresses’ performance.
 Salmaan, of course, made many hearts skip a beat with his performance as a communist character who goes on an international trip looking for his girlfriend.
 I am particularly smitten by Gopi Sunder’s rendition Kannil Kannil, sung beautifully by Haricharan and Sayanora.
 Although I gave the film a 2-star rating.

-Anzar Khan’s Lakshyam had an inventive concept about two convicts who run away from a prison to find a way to restart their lives, but was let down by a dreary execution.
+Anzar Khan’s Lakshyam had an inventive concept about two convicts who run away from a prison to find a way to restart their lives but was let down by a dreary execution.
 Expectations were high because of the Biju Menon-Indrajith pair and Jeethu Joseph’s production, but the film appealed to only a niche group.
 Sshivada appears in a supporting role, playing the love interest of Indrajith’s character.
 (See Kattu Vannuvo song from the film for a pleasant experience.)
 It is one of those films that has many flaws but is still enjoyable along with some afternoon pazham pori (banana fry).